pavoltravnik/maxims-of-law/maxims-of-law.md

 Loquendum ut vulgus, sentiendum ut docti.
 We speak as the common people, we must think as the learned.
 7 Co.
 11.

 Magister rerum usus; magistra rerum experientia.
-Use is the master of things; experience is the mistriss of things.
+Use is the master of things; experience is the mistress of things.
 Co.
 Litt.
 69, 229.

 Manga negligentia culpa est, magna culpa dolus est. Gross negligence is a fault, gross fault is a fraud.
 Dig 50, 16, 226.